Off-Campus Email Process

 - Tax returns deal with highly sensitive data.
 In order to protect the privacy and integrity of the data, secure procedures must be used to make that data available to the tax return preparers.
 Please follow the procedures at this link to assure that the secure procedures are used to transmit the data.

 - Sometimes tax client responses to the forms sent may be insufficient to complete a return.
 This lack causes the TAP to ask additional questions.
-All such need to be answered in order for proper and complete return to be filed.
+All such need to be answered in order for proper and complete returns to be filed.

 For those who may exceed the TAP's income limit, please go to this link and review Case 3.
 You may then send an email to Ken Milani requesting a review of your case.